InvestWrite Topic For Grades 9-12, Fall 2016

 This information will help us contact InvestWrite award winners!

 SIXTH, return to www.InvestWrite.org to submit your top ten, teacher-judged entries for each class beginning September 12, 2016.
 The deadline to submit InvestWrite entries is December 16, 2016.

 If you plan to participate, please help us by completing our "quick-and-easy" pre-registration form.
 Pre-Register now!

 Eligibility and Judging Criteria:

-- Teachers and students must be currently enrolled in the Spring 2015 Stock Market Game program.
+- Teachers and students must be currently enrolled in the Fall 2016 or the 2015-2016 year-long session of the Stock Market Game program.
 Teachers with classes must have a valid login ID and password.
 Student entries will require a valid team ID.

 - Judges will base their decisions on the author's understanding of the subject matter, rationale, and writing style.

 - The national judges' panel consists of selected Stock Market Game program staff that represents the SIFMA Foundation.

 - InvestWrite entries that do not meet the criteria in the Guidelines will not be considered.

 - InvestWrite entries will not be returned to the author.